ChangeMyFile - Free Online File ConverterChangeMyFile

 1. Upload your JPG file - Drag and drop or click to select your image

-2. Confirm JPEG output – The converter changes the extension while preserving everything else
+2. Confirm JPEG as output - The converter automatically sets the target format

-3. Download your JPEG file – Identical image with the .jpeg extension you need
+3. Download your JPEG file - Your image now has the .jpeg extension

-Mac and Unix systems never had this restriction, so they kept using .jpeg.
-When Windows 95 removed the three-character limit, both extensions were already in widespread use.
-The result?
-We've been living with both ever since.
+Unix and Mac systems never had this restriction, so they used the full .jpeg extension from the start.
+When Windows 95 arrived and removed the three-character limit, both extensions were already in widespread use.
+Rather than pick a winner, the computing world just accepted both.

 When You Actually Need This Conversion